SCC News

 Archive

-Even natural disasters far away - including hurricanes, floods, tornadoes, wildfires and earthquakes – can impact your business by disrupting supply chains and communications.
-Small businesses are especially vulnerable to natural disasters since they often have fewer resources, locations and employees to help them become operational again.
+No business is immune to natural disasters.
+Even disasters far away can impact your business by disrupting supply chains and communications.
+Small businesses are particularly vulnerable when it comes to disasters since they often have fewer resources, locations and employees to help them become operational again.

-"How you plan for and respond to disasters can determine whether your business survives," said Virginia Insurance Commissioner Scott A. White.
-“Protect yourself and your business against the unexpected by having the insurance coverage you need and updating it regularly.”
+The Bureau reminds Virginians that advance planning is critical.
+“How you plan for and respond to disasters can determine whether your business survives,” said Virginia Insurance Commissioner Scott A. White.
+“Protect yourself and your business financially by preparing for the unexpected and having the insurance coverage you need when you need it.”

-• Make sure your insurance coverage is up-to-date by reviewing policies and making adjustments as needed; and
+• Make sure your insurance coverage is up to-date by reviewing policies and making adjustments, as needed.

 • Know how to respond if disaster strikes.

-Additional steps small business owners can take include the following:
+Additional steps businesses can take include the following:

 • After a disaster strikes your business, contact your insurance agent or company immediately and ask what information is needed to file a claim.